-ATRA currently awards Professional Membership status to graduates from diploma and degree education programs in therapeutic recreation or leisure studies that meet comparable criteria for entry to practice (degree title, coursework and practicum requirements).
-Graduates of programs that meet the specified criteria are prepared to practice as a Recreation Therapist.
+ATRA awards Professional Membership to applicants that have a degree concentration in Therapeutic Recreation.
+The degree program must meet specified coursework and practicum criteria.
+Graduates of these academic programs are prepared to enter practice as a Recreation Therapist.

 FAQs: Grandfathering Education & Experience

 Q: The Recreation Therapist employed in my agency does not have a degree or diploma that corresponds with 2021 requirements; but is currently a professional member of ATRA.
 Will they be able to retain their professional membership with ATRA after 2021?